-According to the information from the database of the Ministry of Labour, Employment, Veterans affairs and Social Policy, the number of civilian disabled veterans totals 1,316, out of which 921 men and 395 women.
-Their average age is 70 for men and 73 for women.
+According to the information from the database of the Ministry of Labour, Employment, Veterans affairs and Social Policy, the number of civilian disabled veterans totals 1 123 out of which 790 men and 333 women.

 Civilian disabled veterans are disaggregated according to the degree of physical impairment.
 The rights of this category of people are stipulated by the Law regulating the rights of civilian disabled veterans, enforced from 1 January 1997.
 This Law ensures that the scope of protection envisaged for civilian disabled veterans is the same as for disabled war veterans whose rights are stipulated in other laws.
 In this way, the protection of civilian disabled veterans is raised to the highest possible level.